 We will use the term Tibbit socket (or simply socket) to denote a landing space for a Tibbit.
 "Socket" here does not mean a physical socket into which a Tibbit can be plugged.
 Rather, it describes a space on the board that can accommodate a Tibbit device.
 This is not to say that actual physical sockets aren't there.
 In fact, Tibbits are installed on physical sockets most of the time.
-Our TPP2 and TPP3 boards offer a pair of physical sockets for each Tibbit socket.
+Our Size 2 and Size 3 Tibbo Project PCBs (TPPs) offer a pair of physical sockets for each Tibbit socket.

-Tibbit socket for "M" Tibbits occupies 7 x 14 board "squares" (one "square" is 2.54 x 2.54 mm) and has two 6-pin physical sockets.
+A Tibbit socket for "M" modules occupies 7 x 14 board "squares" (one "square" is 2.54 x 2.54 mm) and has two six-pin physical sockets.
 M2 devices require two Tibbit sockets next to each other.
-On the picture above (S5) and (S7) are "M" sockets.
-Note how there is an arrow with the M2 mark.
-This arrow indicates that an M2 device will occupy both S5 and S7 spaces.
+In the first diagram, (S5) and (S7) are "M" sockets.
+Note how there is an arrow with the M2 mark — it indicates that an M2 device will occupy both S5 and S7.

-Tibbit socket for "C" Tibbits occupies 7 x 4.5 board "squares".
+A Tibbit socket for "C" modules occupies 7 x 4.5 board "squares."
 C2 devices take two Tibbit sockets.
-On the picture above (S6) and (S8) are "C" sockets.
+In the picture above, (S6) and (S8) are "C" sockets.
 Notice how this socket pair shares a single 11-pin physical socket.
 This is because C2 devices have 11 pins.

-A pair of "M" sockets and a pair of "C" sockets together form a tile, as shown on the picture above.
-The diagram above on the right illustrates how the pins of M1, M2, C1, and C2 modules plug into the tile sockets.
+A pair of "M" sockets and a pair of "C" sockets together form a tile, as shown in the first picture.
+The second diagram illustrates how the pins of M1, M2, C1, and C2 modules plug into the tile's sockets.

-A single tile can accommodate Tibbits of difference sizes and in various combinations:
+A single tile can accommodate Tibbits of different sizes and in various combinations:

-•Up to two C1 + up to two M1 devices
+- Up to two C1 and up to two M1 devices

 - Up to two C1 and one M2 device